-Approximately 20% of New Zealanders suffer from allergic rhinitis.
-Whilst it can develop at any time of life, about one third of sufferers first develop symptoms in childhood (usually before the age of ten).
+Approximately 20% of New Zealanders suffer from allergic rhinitis / hay fever.
+Whilst it can develop at any time of life, about one-third of sufferers first develop symptoms in childhood (usually before the age of ten years).

-When a person inhales the allergen that they are allergic to, antibodies react to it.
-A chemical called histamine is released, causing the inflammation and symptoms characteristic of the condition.
+When a person inhales the allergen that they are allergic to, this triggers their body to release a chemical called histamine which causes the inflammation and symptoms characteristic of the condition.

 The two main types of allergic rhinitis are: